Market Analysts see Healthcare Realty Trust Incorporated [HR] gaining to $30. Time to buy?

-Healthcare Realty Trust Incorporated [NYSE: HR] traded at a high on 08/24/22, posting a 0.27 gain after which it closed the day’ session at $25.82.
+Healthcare Realty Trust Incorporated [NYSE: HR] traded at a low on 08/31/22, posting a -1.90 loss after which it closed the day’ session at $24.32.
 The company report on August 9, 2022 that Healthcare Realty Trust Reports Results for the Second Quarter.

 3 Tiny Stocks Primed to Explode